 It can take weeks and months in many cases to get into court in most regular cases.
 If the court finds a child in “Immediate Danger,” it’s possible to receive an emergency custody order.
 Under Oregon law there are two statues for emergency custody:

 - ORS 107.097: During a custody case, but before the court reaches a judgment, a judge may issue an ex parte temporary custody order.
-The requesting party must file an affidavit and the court must, based on the facts presented, determine the child is in imminent danger.
+The requesting party must file an affidavit and the court must base it on the facts presented, to determine the child is in imminent danger.

 - ORS 107.139: After a custody decision, the court may also issue an ex parte emergency custody order.
 The non-custodial parent files an affidavit stating that the child is in danger and present “clear and convincing” evidence.
 Additionally, in situations where the court already awarded custody, the requesting parent needs to make a good faith effort to alert the other parent to time and reason for the court appearance.